A's Fiers likely not throwing another month after injection - News Break

 A's Fiers likely not throwing another month after injection

-ARLINGTON, Texas (AP) — Oakland Athletics right-hander Mike Fiers likely won't throw for at least another four weeks after an injection for his sprained right elbow.
-Manager Bob Melvin said Thursday that Fiers, who last pitched May 6, won't need surgery after he felt discomfort when trying to resume throwing this week.
-Fiers, who has made only two starts this season and hasn't pitched since May 6, visited with Dr. James Andrews on Wednesday.www.ftimes.com
+ARLINGTON, Texas (AP) — Oakland Athletics starter Mike Fiers likely won't be throwing again for at least four more weeks because of an injection for his sprained right elbow.
+Manager Bob Melvin says there's still a chance Fiers will pitch again this season.
+The right-hander felt discomfort when trying to resume throwing this week.
+He has made only two starts this season.
+The last was on May 6.
+He missed the first 22 games of the season because of a lumbar strain, and is now on the 60-day injured list because of the elbow issue.www.wcn247.com